beerpsi/osutop/README.md

 it means that the API is valid.)

 # TODOs:

-- Add sorting by total weighted pp gained from a song
+- [ ] Add sorting by total weighted pp gained from a song

-- Support for private servers
+- [ ] Support for private servers

+- [ ] A LOT more error checking (invalid gamemode values, invalid username, etc.)

 # Credits:
 IOException for helping me early on